erikopinaldo/spongebob-slack-bot/README.md

 **Tech used:** JavaScript/Express/Node

 I started this project as a way to learn more about using Slack's APIs.
-As a result, the actual functionality of the bot is quite simple, with most of my effort being put into integrating the APIs.
+As a result, the actual functionality of the bot is quite simple, with most of my effort being put into learning the oauth flow.

 ### Random capitalization logic